 get lucky and have a DX station answer my CQ, but that did not happen very often.

-I graduated from Baltimore Junior College in June of 1969 with an AA degree in
+I graduated from Baltimore Junior College in June of 1969 with an Associate of Arts degree in

 electronics technology.
-Both of my buddies moved on to full time jobs after
+Both of my college ham radio buddies moved on to full time jobs after

 graduation.
 I immediately enlisted in the Navy before the Army drafted me for